cn4218/CFGProject/Progress Reports/Cosmo_User_Manual.md

   - `unittest` for testing
   - `unittest.mock` for testing
   - `operator` for testing
-  - `pathlib` to represent paths for OOP
+  - `pathlib` to add folders to the Python path so other scripts can be imported
   - `sys` to add folders to the Python path so other scripts can be imported

 ### Import and set up databases + config files